feng-zhang0712/mole/2025/english/support-worker-interview.md

 #### What is duty of care?

-- Duty of care refers to a person’s obligation to their job.
+- Duty of care is about safety and health, it refers to a person’s obligation to their job.
 - It relates to the responsibility to not cause harm or injury to others that could be reasonably foreseen.
 - In aged care settings, this requires capable staff, safe premises, and quality clinical care.